11 Most Beautiful Cemeteries in the U.S.

 8. Woodlawn Cemetery– Bronx, New York

-Image Credit: findagrave
+Image Credit: David L Young/Shutterstock

 The Bronx in New York City is home to this famous cemetery that contains the graves of many famous American cultural figures, Miles Davis and Irving Berlin being among them.
 It’s also rumored to be the haunting place of several ghosts, and you can learn about them during a Halloween tour.